lumenlearning/OpenAssessments/README.md

 To test your Canvas application with Canvas you will need to provide a public SSL url.
 The simpliest way to do this is to use ngrok which can be downloaded from https://ngrok.com/.

+### Modify application name
+Change the name of the application to a name that you prefer.
+Open application.rb and change CanvasStarterApp to the name you choose.
+Do a global search and replace for canvas_starter_app and change it to the name you choose.
+Do a global search and replace for canvasstarterapp.

 ### Secrets file
 Rename config/secrets.example.yml to config.secrets.yml.
 Open the file and change each entry to values that are relevant for your application.
 You will need to request a Canvas ID and Secret from Instructure.
 You will also